|Notes||Apricot, green apple, jasmine|

 The producers constituting the Ikizere group are as follows: Costasie Mukamuzima, Epiphanie Ntawangaheza, Theodosie Uwambajimana, Adidja Nyiracumi, Vestine Sindikubwabo, Josephine Uwimana, Bernadette Mukandemera, Christine Utarengejeho, Berancilla Baravuguga, Veriearengejeho, Berancilla Baravanyeampenante, Mariamarwaqiane Mukuyiane, Vukuyiane Mukampwaampanye Mukanye Mukanye Mukanyee Mukanyee Mukanyee Mukanyee Mukanyee Mukanyee Mukanyee Mekanywa Baravanye Mekanywe Mukuyiane Nyirantashya, Drocelle Nyirarugwiro, Christine Nyandwi, Alphonsine Mukamugema, Seraphine Mukaremera, Marguerite Niyongere, Venantie Mukakizima, Veronique Niyonizeye, Cecile Nyiraminani, Emerance Hategekiman.

 Grown at an altitude of approximately 1850 meters, this coffee is made from the Bourbon Rouge variety.
 It is picked at full maturity and sorted by floatation first, then by hand, to remove overripe or underripe cherries, before being stored in plastic bags for 12 hours.
-The cherries are then spread out on raised beds forming a mat 2 to 4 cm thick.
-The cherries are manually turned every hour for the first 5 days, every two hours for the next 15 days, then at regular intervals depending on the temperature until the correct humidity level is reached after about 50 days of drying.
-Fruity and sweet, it can be drunk both as an espresso and as a filter, offering a delicate espresso or a complex filter.
+It is then completely pulped by hand and then passed under a stream of water to remove the remaining mucilage, before being immersed in water for 8 to 12 hours.
+Finally, it is laid out on raised beds for 30 to 40 days for a slow and even drying.
+Slightly tart, it can be drunk as much as an espresso or as a filter, offering a delicate espresso or a complex filter.

-This fruity coffee develops aromas of hibiscus.
-Sweet and exotic, it tastes of guava and honeydew melon.
+This floral coffee develops aromas of jasmine.
+Sweet and delicately tangy, it tastes of green apple and apricot.